 At the top of the steps was another landing that I called my secret place and beyond those only three steps higher was a bench that sat under a tall window where I was the sole occupant for such enterprises as my girlhood-writing getaway.
-Beyond that about five steps higher was a second floor that had a huge sitting room that my mom changed into a TV / family room that is flanked by seven bedrooms and each with its own fireplace.
+Beyond that there was about five steps higher that lead to a second floor that had a huge sitting room that my mom changed into a TV / family room that is flanked by seven bedrooms and each with its own fireplace.
 To the right in the back was a full-size marble countered kitchen.

 I have never forgotten those precious she-time moments in those secret, just-mine places where my imagination grew.
-I try to maintain this kind of spirit in my home, and the places I find solace and peace while not nearly as enchanting but are still the favorite parts of the house.
+I try to maintain this kind of spirit in my own home, and its secret places where I find solace and peace while not nearly as enchanting, but are still my favorite parts of the house.

 The very heart of any home is its privacy.
 For this is where we are the most ourselves.
 Privacy is a chair under a sunny window where one can dream, read and think and later maybe to explore and discuss a problem, tell a story or keep a secret.
 Privacy is having a picnic in bed with a favorite person sharing your dreams, goals and intimate desires, which is the essence of this book.